sheikr/tknorris-beta-repo/script.trakt/README.md

 * If not, create a new issue and provide as much data about your system as possible, a logfile will also be needed.

 ####Creating logfiles
 * To create a logfile, enable the debug setting in Kodi AND script.trakt, otherwise the logfile won't show any data from script.trakt.
-Check the Kodi documentation if you don't know where your logfile can be found.
+Check the [Kodi documentation] (http://kodi.wiki/view/Log_file) if you don't know where your logfile can be found.

 ###Contribute

 ####Pull requests
 * Please make your pull requests on the branch named "dev" only.
+* Please don't add pull requests for translation updates these have to go work their way through the translation workflow (see [Translations](#translations))

 ####Translations
 * Translations are done via the Transifex project of Kodi.
 If you want to support translation efforts, read [this] (http://kodi.wiki/view/Translation_System) and look for script-trakt under the XBMC Addons project in Transifex.